A package from the bush

 And sadly, some species are now extinct.
 The Eastern Hare Wallaby, the Crescent Nail-tail Wallaby are two species that have become extinct since European settlement.

 Wallabies are herbivores and they mostly eat grass.
 They can also eat leaves and fruits, and other plants such as ferns and herbs.
 When grazing, wallabies will often congregate in small groups, though most species are typically solitary.
 Wallabies are more active in the evening and early morning, especially those in arid areas.

 Wallabies belong to the famously bizarre group of mammals known as marsupials.
 When born, their tiny undeveloped young are the size of a jelly bean.
 They crawl to their mother’s pouch, where they suckle milk from a teat.
 After a couple of months, they’re able to leave the pouch, but will sometimes jump back in when scared!

-Agricultural development has led to land clearing and habitat loss, fragmentation or degradation – major threats for extant wallaby species.
+Agricultural development has led to land clearing and habitat loss, fragmentation or degradation – major threats for wallaby species.
 Some are considered an agricultural pest.
-Finally, changes in traditional burning regimes has changed grassland habitats in particular: this has reduced wallabies’ food source, and increased the occurrence of devastating hot summer wildfires.
+Finally, changes in traditional burning regimes has changed grassland habitats in particular: this has reduced wallabies’ food source, and increased the number of devastating hot summer bushfires.

 The Near Threatened Yellow-footed Rock-wallaby has also been spotted on Boolcoomatta in South Australia.

-We look after these wallabies by destocking properties, controlling feral herbivores, and baiting and shooting feral predators like foxes.
-By reintroducing fire regimes more akin to traditional practices, we’re allowing restoring grasslands and providing food for wallabies.
+We look after these wallabies by destocking properties, controlling feral herbivores, and controlling feral predators such as foxes.
+By reintroducing fire regimes more akin to traditional practices, we’re helping restore grasslands that provide food for wallabies.